-Helias Catholic High School enters into a relationship of trust with each school family.
-This handbook provides the school’s framework for this trust relationship, setting out policies and regulations for the orderly, safe, and effective spiritual and academic formation of children.
+Helias Catholic High School enters into a covenant of trust with each school family.
+This handbook provides the school’s framework for this trust relationship, setting policies and regulations for the orderly, safe, and effective spiritual and academic formation of children.

 Implicit in the enrollment of a student at Helias Catholic High School is the acknowledgment and understanding of the parent(s)/guardian(s) and student that they accept and agree to abide by the regulations and policies of Helias Catholic High School and the Diocese of Jefferson City.
 The administration has the right and authority to determine policy and make decisions determined to be in the best interests of Helias Catholic High School and its student body.

 All students are expected to be good citizens.
 Conduct outside school may be a determining factor in the acceptance or retention of students.
 Helias partners with parents in their children’s education.
-We notify parents of concerns about student life or behavior, even when it occurs off campus and/or outside of school.
+We notify parents of concerns about student life or behavior, even when it occurs off-campus and/or outside of school.
 In their first semester of enrollment, all students are enrolled on a probationary basis with the expectation that to maintain enrollment students must adhere to the expectations of the Helias Catholic community.

 COMMUNITY AND EXTERNAL OPERATIONS: Parent Communication Agreement (DSP 1810)

 Enrollment in a Catholic school is a privilege, not a right.
 Especially in the Catholic schools, an expectation of a child’s enrollment is the support and close cooperation of the parent(s) or guardian(s).
 Should disagreements, problems, or criticisms arise, all informal efforts between the parent(s)/guardian(s) and school(s) are to be used to resolve the concern.

 If informal efforts are unsuccessful, the Diocese of Jefferson City and the school have a fundamentally fair, formal process to resolve differences.
 It is called Administrative Recourse, and details of the process can be found in this handbook.
 (Schools are to indicate the page number on which this is found in their parent/student handbook.)
-A brief summary of the Administrative Recourse is: set up a face to face meeting with the teacher, and if unsatisfied, meet face to face with the school administrator/principal, and if unsatisfied, meet face to face with the pastor.
+A summary of the Administrative Recourse is: set up a face-to-face meeting with the teacher, and if unsatisfied, meet face to face with the school administrator/principal, and if unsatisfied, meet face to face with the pastor.